 apt-get install arno-iptables-firewall

 You will be led through a series of configuration dialogs.
-In the example below, we’re assuming your VPS has one public IP address on
+In the example below, we’re assuming your Linode has one public IP address on

 eth0 and one private IP address on the alias